qiao/clando/README.md

 Clando
 ======

-A minimal command-line todo list manager.(Not finished yet)
+A command-line todo list manager for minimalists.
+(Not finished yet)